This post may contain affiliate links. Please read my full disclosure policy here.

-These are all the things that make your life worse for owning them—the pair of jeans that makes you feel frumpy whenever you try them on, the kid’s toy that makes you cringe every time it plays that song, and the fitness equipment that reminds you you’re not working out as gets dusty in the corner.
-If you’ve got stuff in your home that makes you feel bad, let it go.
+These are all the things that make your life worse for owning them—the pair of jeans that makes you feel frumpy whenever you try them on, the fitness equipment that reminds you you’re not working out, and the kid’s toy whose song is like fingernails on a chalkboard.
+If you’ve got stuff in your home that makes you feel bad for any reason, let it go.

-Do you have 50 T-shirts, 30 coffee mugs, or 1,000 ballpoint pens?
-Remember that you have two hands and that there are only seven days in a week.
+Do you have 50 T-shirts, 30 coffee mugs, or 1,000 ballpoint pens which may or may not write when you need them?
+Remember that you only have two hands and that there are only seven days in a week.
 Your surplus could really help someone else out.

 Items that you’ve outgrown

-This one is always really obvious when I’m cleaning out my kids’ stuff, but much less obvious (and a little sad sometimes) when I’m purging my own things.
-This category includes not only the clothes that physically don’t fit anymore (and I promise when you lose the weight you’ll prefer to get something new and stylish) but also the items that no longer fit your lifestyle.
+That’s because this category includes not only the items that physically don’t fit anymore (btw, I promise when you lose the weight you’ll prefer to get something new and stylish) but also the items that no longer fit your lifestyle.